shipdocs/RooFlow-captainmode/README.md

 4. Configuration:
     - Place the downloaded files in the appropriate directories.
     - Ensure that the `.rooignore` file contains the necessary ignore patterns.
+    - Configure Roo Code to use the provided `.clinerules` files for each mode.

 5. Setup Script:
     - Run the `insert-variables.sh` script to configure the project.